RikuWatanabe-git/neural-field-model-on-spheroid/README.md

 #### **Usage**

-Run distance_calculator.py first on Python, then run spheroid.jl on Julia.
+Run distance_calculator.jl first, then run spheroid.jl.
 Model parameters can be changed by editing these scripts.

 ## References
 1. H. Ishii and R. Watanabe <br>